-Section 102(2) (c) of the National Environmental Policy Act (42 USC § 4321) requires that an environmental analysis be prepared for proposed federal actions that may significantly affect the quality of the human environment or are major or controversial federal actions.
-The National Environmental Policy Act is implemented through regulations of the Council on Environmental Quality (CEQ) (40 CFR 1500-1508), U.S. Department of the Interior (43 CFR Part 46), and Department Manual 516.
+Section 102(2)(c) of the National Environmental Policy Act (42 USC § 4321) requires that an environmental analysis be prepared for proposed federal actions that may significantly affect the quality of the human environment or are major or controversial federal actions.
+The National Environmental Policy Act is implemented through regulations of the Council on Environmental Quality (CEQ) (40 CFR 1500-1508).
 The NPS has, in turn, adopted procedures to comply with the act and the CEQ regulations, as found in Director's Order 12 and its accompanying handbook (NPS 2011a).
-Section 102(2) (c) of this act requires that a detailed environmental analysis be prepared for proposed major federal actions that may significantly affect the quality of the human environment.
+Section 102(2)(c) of this act requires that a detailed environmental analysis be prepared for proposed major federal actions that may significantly affect the quality of the human environment.
 Hunting management within the Preserve is considered a major federal action; therefore, a NEPA analysis and documentation is required.